python/cpython/Doc/library/intro.rst

 * The :mod:`socket` module is available, but is dysfunctional.

-* Some functions are stubs that either don't do anything and always return some hardcoded value.
+* Some functions are stubs that either don't do anything and always return hardcoded values.

 * Functions related to file descriptors, file permissions, file ownership, and links are limited and don't support some operations.